top of page

 Picture of the UN General Assembly building with blue figures carrying holding letters that spell trust.

-New York and the world are gearing up for the start of the UN General Assembly as well as the Summit of the Future on 22 and 23 September.
-The Summit of the Future is intended to forge a new consensus on global cooperation and the UN.
-From the Secretary-General’s perspective, and that of the member states, the Summit represents a key ‘moment to mend eroded trust’ (Summit of the Future website).
-In the latest version of the Summit’s outcome document, member states have specified that the first thing needed to improve global governance and reinvigorate the multilateral system is a United Nations that is:
+New York and the world have been been gathering for the start of the UN General Assembly as well as the Summit of the Future on 22 and 23 September.
+The Summit of the Future intended to forge a new consensus on global cooperation and the UN.
+From the Secretary-General’s perspective, and that of the member states, the Summit represented a key ‘moment to mend eroded trust’ (Summit of the Future website).
+In the Summit’s outcome document, member states have specified that the first thing needed to improve global governance and reinvigorate the multilateral system is a United Nations that is:

 But how does one gauge trust in an international organization - much less rebuild it?
 Our spotlight this month uses new research to explore these questions.